heykayla/my-writing/explainers/explanation-what-you-need-to-know-about-qr-codes.md

 ### Overview

-QR codes everywhere, from restaurant menus to product packaging.
-Their ease of use makes them an essential tool for businesses and individuals.
+QR codes are everywhere, from restaurant menus to product packaging.
+They are easy to use, making them an essential tool for businesses and individuals.

 The goal of this article is to help you understand QR codes by explaining their purpose, functionality, components, advantages, and how to create them.